xStylistic/eye-scroll/README.md

 # EyeScroll

 Hands free scrolling controlled with your eyes.
-Sit back and relax to read.
+Sit back and relax and have fun reading!

 ## How to Use